 Board of Governors

-1. The Board of Governors shall consist of seven (7) members.
+1. The Board of Governors shall consist of nine (9) members.
 The Board of Governors shall serve for a term of four years.
-The Board of Governors shall consist of the President, Vice President, General Secretary, and four (4) members.
+The Board of Governors shall consist of the President, Vice President, General Secretary, and six (6) members.
+The President shall be elected for four (4) years term and can be re-elected for one more term.
 The Treasurer shall be appointed by the Board of Governors and shall always be a member of the teaching and research staff of the University of Macedonia.
 The Board of Governors shall also appoint the Deputy Treasurer.
 All members of the Association from each country nominate for the Board of Governors. only one member and his alternate, even if the nominated persons are not present.
-The nominated members shall vote by secret single ballot to appoint the seven members of the Board, using up to seven crosses to indicate their choices.
+The nominated members shall vote by secret single ballot to appoint the nine (9) members of the Board, using up to nine (9) crosses to indicate their choices.
 The Board shall propose a vote by the General Meeting to elect a three-member audit committee to oversee the ballot.
 Membership of the board is an honorary position, the members’ services are offered gratis, without any right to compensation.
-The travelling expenses (fare - accommodation - meals) of the representatives of the members of each country of the Association will be covered by the university which they represent.
+The travelling expenses (fare - accommodation - meals) of the representatives of the members of each country of the Association will be covered by the university or the Scientific research centre which they represent.

-2. Members of the Board of Governors can be elected from representatives of the institutions, schools, departments, which are founding or full members of the Association and who have not been irrevocably deprived of their civil rights and have full legal capacity.
+2. Members of the Board of Governors can be elected from representatives of the institutions, schools, departments or scientific research centre, which are founding or full members of the Association and who have not been irrevocably deprived of their civil rights and have full legal capacity.